 Validation of Business Idea

-Market research and discovering its receptiveness through surveys, focus groups or MVP helps to avoid making big losses and ensures the viability of the business idea.
+Market research and discovering its receptiveness through surveys, focus groups, or MVPs helps to avoid making big losses and ensures the viability of the business idea.
+In AI startups, creating an MVP AI can be especially valuable, as it allows testing algorithms on real data and validating performance before investing in full-scale development.

 Business Plan Development